Graceland Cemetery (Washington, D.C.): Complaints about operations

-Although Graceland Cemetery was intended to be a rural cemetery, well away from development, housing and other buildings were soon built around it.
+Although Graceland Cemetery was intended to be a rural cemetery, well away from development, housing, and other buildings were soon built around it.
 As early as June 1873, a three-story, 25-room hotel was constructed across the street from Graceland.
 By January 1878, a large number of new homes had been constructed near the burying ground.
-The stench of decomposing bodies and the smell and foul taste burials left in the local water supply greatly alarmed local residents, who suffered an outbreak of typhoid in 1877.
+The stench of decomposing bodies and the smell and foul taste of burials left in the local water supply greatly alarmed local residents, who suffered an outbreak of typhoid in 1877.
 The D.C.
 Board of Public Health was worried, too, and it commissioned a study of the cemetery in late 1877 to study the issue.
 Although the Board found in January 1878 that the cemetery was not responsible for the typhoid outbreak, it expressed its concern that a major burying ground was so near to homes.

 The complaints did not end, however.
 In April 1892, a large number of local residents as well as physicians complained about the foul-tasting and smelling water in the vicinity of Graceland Cemetery.
 More than 200 local residents signed a petition asking the Board of Public Health to close it.
 Another typhoid outbreak in the summer of 1892 intensified the pressure to close Graceland.
 Investigation by city health officials found that the soil in the southern part of the cemetery was so marshy that graves often filled with water when dug (and had to be bailed out before a coffin could be lowered).
-Officials asserted that the graves were also dug too close to one another, so that the walls between graves often collapsed—allowing germs and disease from a nearby decomposing body to wash into the new, open grave.
+Officials asserted that the graves were also dug too close to one another so that the walls between graves often collapsed—allowing germs and disease from a nearby decomposing body to wash into the new, open grave.
 Eventually, pressure to close the cemetery became so strong that legislation was introduced in the waning days of the 52nd United States Congress to close the cemetery.
 The D.C.
 City Commissioners supported the bill, H.B.
 9874, which was introduced by Senator Jacob Harold Gallinger (R-New Hampshire) and Representative John J. Hemphill (D-South Carolina).
 Even The Washington Post editorialized in favor of the bill.
 The legislation was strongly opposed by Frank Presbrey, the president of Graceland Cemetery, and the Graceland board of directors.
 The bill died when Congress adjourned on March 3, 1893.